 John A. Gupton College provides a parking area for vehicles of enrolled students.
-Parking decals are provided at the time of registration and such decals must be displayed on student vehicles.
-Parking decals are NOT interchangeable with other vehicles.
-Additional decals may be purchased in the college business office.
+Parking decals are provided to on campus student and must be displayed on student vehicles.

 PUBLICATIONS

 Major publications of the College include the college catalog, student, and employee handbooks.
 Additional publications can be found on the College website available at www.guptoncollege.edu.
 Alumni newsletters are periodically prepared in conjunction with the Alumni Association and are sent to all alumni and other constituents keeping the alumni apprised of institutional news and updates.